The health benefits of garlic have been reaped for centuries.

 Although more studies are needed to fully understand how it happens the evidence is encouraging and including Garlic in your diet can have cardiovascular protective properties.

-The gist: Garlic can provide protection against cardiovascular disease due to its function in lipid metabolism.
+Garlic can provide protection against cardiovascular disease due to its function in lipid metabolism.

 5) Garlic Can Reduce Cholesterol Levels